Setting up SSL for Ant Media Server

 The process should be completed successfully if you set everything correctly.

-Option 5: Create Let's Encrypt certificate with DNS-01 challenge and Route 53
+Create Let's Encrypt certificate with DNS-01 challenge and Route 53

 Let's Encrypt have some plugins to simplify the authorization.
 Route 53 plugin creates TXT records and deletes them after authorization is done.
-It's useful while creating instances in AWS Wavelength Zones, as HTTP-01 challenge does not work in AWS Wavelength zone due to its nature.
+It's useful while creating instances in AWS Wavelength Zones, as the HTTP-01 challenge does not work in the AWS Wavelength zone due to its nature.

 {